gxjansen/spryker-for-developers/README.md

 PHPs flexibility and low barrier of entry is both a blessing and a curse.
 The curse being that, for some developers, PHP has gotten a bad reputation because of its perceived inconsistencies, security matters, sloppy syntax and simply because it is everywhere.
 If something is very popular, it's almost inevitable that there will be a lot of people messing it up.

-But this is not inherent to PHP: if you (follow proper design principles like we do at Spryker](#reason-x-basic-characteristics-of-spryker-development),
+But this is not inherent to PHP: if you [follow proper design principles like we do at Spryker](#reason-x-basic-characteristics-of-spryker-development),

 Highly proficient PHP developers are sought after, so if you can master it, you have the potential to earn lots of money.
 That popularity means there are plenty of career opportunities out there.
 Another good reason to learn PHP: it pairs great with other skills and languages.